freha-mezzoudj/NLP_US_Airlines_tweets/README.md

 # NLP
+I explore the Airlines tweets data base (Histograms and world cloud)!
-I apply some NLP tasks, such as Sentimeny analysis V1.
+I apply some NLP tasks, such as Sentimeny analysis V1 using LSTM.